Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 2. Continuous efforts by developers and contributors make the software more valuable and should increase usage of the software.

+3. Users inject value into the token economy in one of two ways.
+Both activities increase the market price of the token.
-3. Users acquire tokens to use the software by sending BCH to the liquidity app, thus increasing the market price of the token.
+    - They acquire tokens to use the software by sending BCH to the liquidity app.
+    - They pay BCH to the apps they interact with and that app sends a portion of the BCH to the token-liquidity app with instructions to burn that amount of tokens.

-4. Contributors can trade their tokens for BCH via the liquidity app, and from there convert BCH into their local fiat currency via an exchange.
+4. Contributors can trade their tokens for BCH via the liquidity app.
+They can then spend the BCH directly or convert it into their local fiat currency via a local exchange.

 To be clear, the token does not become more valuable because of the labor of the developers (Labor Theory of Value).
 The token will become more valuable for two reasons:

 1. Modern software suffers from entropy or ‘code rot’.
 Continuous contributions are required to keep modern software functional and secure.
 It is this continued effort that is valuable, and the reason why other organizations can’t simply copy the software to capture the value.

-2. Studies have shown no correlation between the number of users and the number of developers in an open source project, which is why unfunded open source projects are such a big social problem (example: the Heartbleed bug).
+2. Studies have shown no correlation between the number of users and the number of developers in an open source project, which is why unfunded open source projects are such a big social problem (example: [the Heartbleed bug](https://mashable.com/2014/04/14/heartbleed-open-source/#IxuitorltiqZ)).
 This also means that targeted effort by a few developers can provide a great deal of value to a large population of users.

 **It is <u>demand for</u> and <u>usage of</u> the token that captures value and increases price.**